-Guarantees and sureties: Guarantees extended by Banco Santander, S.A. in 2017 amounted to 130,212 thousands of euros, all of which were granted to Enagás, S.A.
+Guarantees and sureties received: guarantees extended by Banco Santander, S.A. in 2018 amounted to 102,411 thousands of euros, all of which were granted to Enagás, S.A.

-Receipt of services: Enagás, S.A. incurred expenses of 15 thousands of euros, as follows:
+Services received: Enagás, S.A. incurred expenses of 59 thousands of euros, as follows:

-Recepción de servicios de Banco Santander
+Services received from Banco Santander

-Item Amount Price policy Payment terms Guarantees
+Category Amount Price policy Payment terms Guarantees

+Vehicle hire 44 - - -

-Agency commission 15 - - - )
+Agency commission 15 - - -